BruleeTea/BruleeTea.github.io/README.md

 - Implemented SQL queries to retrieve and update data, enhancing the system's responsiveness and accuracy.
 - Demonstrated proficiency in database design principles, data normalization, and query optimization

+### Personal PC Build and Maintenance  - June 2020 - Present
+- Researched and selected compatible hardware components for a custom-built personal computer to meet specific performance and budget requirements.
+- Assembled and configured the PC, including installing the central processing unit (CPU), graphics card, motherboard, memory, storage drives, and power supply.
+Set up the operating system, drivers, and software, ensuring optimal performance and functionality.
+- Troubleshot and resolved technical issues, including hardware failures, software glitches, and performance optimization.
+- Continuously maintained and upgraded the system to stay up-to-date with the latest hardware and software advancements.